Symphony No. 1 (Mozart): Background

-The symphony was written on the Mozart family's Grand Tour of Europe in London when they had to move to Chelsea during the summer of 1764 due to Mozart's father Leopold's throat infection.
+The symphony was written on the Mozart family's Grand Tour of Europe in London when they had to move to Chelsea during the summer of 1764, when Leopold caught a cold on the way home one night, with a severe throat infection.
 The house at 180 Ebury Street, now in the borough of Westminster, where this symphony was written, is marked with a plaque.

+Leopold was gravely ill and for his recovery demanded total silence with absolutely no noise to be made anywhere in the house, not even music.
+He forbade anyone from touching the keyboard, according to a recall by Nannerl made in her later years, so Mozart occupied himself by composing the symphony silently in his mind.

-The symphony was first performed on 21 February 1765.
-The work shows the influence of several composers, including his father and the sons of Johann Sebastian Bach, especially Johann Christian Bach, an important early symphonist working in London whom Mozart had met during his time there.
+The symphony was first performed on 21 February 1765 at the Little Theatre, Haymarket, directed by Mozart himself, in a concert given by him and Nannerl.
+It shows the influence of several composers, including his father and the sons of J. S. Bach, especially Johann Christian, an important early symphonist working in London whom Mozart had met during his time there.

-Movements and instrumentation
+Music

-The symphony is scored for 2 oboes, 2 French horns in E♭, and strings.
+The symphony is scored for two oboes, two horns in E♭, strings.

-The work is in 3 movements:
+The work is in three movements: